Mathématique: Intergalactic Gate Bridge

 Carter goes Full Eye Roll, but McKay doesn’t care.

 They take the elevators to the surface and emerge beneath a familiar night sky.
 McKay looks up to see all his old friends, glittering against the black.
 Vega.
 Altair.
 Arcturus.
 The constellation Pegasus vaults across the canopy of the dark.
-He can see the Milky Way, edge on—a band of dust splitting the planar smear of stars.
+He sees the Milky Way, edge on—a band of dust splitting the planar smear of stars.

 “Miss it?”
 Carter asks.

 Carter, also looking up, says softly, “I understand that prolonged proximity to Ancient technology has—effects we don’t talk about.”
 Her blonde hair is awash with starlight and moonlight and fluorescent parking lot light.
 All of it reflected.
-It doesn’t seem right to him that she doesn’t glow from within.
+It doesn’t seem right that she doesn’t glow from within.

 “If,” he says, deadly serious, “one day, you tell me you’re an Ancient, I won’t be surprised.”

-She takes it like a joke, giving him an oh-come-on smile, like she doesn’t remember standing with him, wearing a pink track jacket in a sinking jumper, begging him, earnestly, to wait for John Sheppard.
+She takes it like a joke, giving him an oh-come-on smile, like she doesn’t remember standing with him, wearing a pink track jacket in a sinking jumper, begging him to wait for John Sheppard.
 Not to waste his power.
 Not to waste his air.
 He’s never asked her about it.
 He won’t now.
 But he doesn’t laugh.

 “I’m not an Ancient, Rodney.”
 She lets her amusement go.